 However, if you consistently use a blow dryer or curling iron to style your hair, you may want to reconsider as this puts stress on the hair, leading to breakage, split ends and brittleness—not a good look.
 While your natural texture and hair type has a lot to do with how your hair dries, there is a misconception that air drying your hair causes frizz.
 We have the inside scoop on how to elevate your air-drying routine so you can get smoother, shinier hair.

-Celebrity hairstylist Sunnie Brook, known for her relaxed-luxury styling, shares some of her top tips on how to air-dry your hair so it's frizz-free and has a soft, airy bounce.
+Celebrity hairstylist Sunnie Brook, has worked with the likes of Hailey Bieber, Elisabeth Moss, Hailee Steinfeld, Chrissy Teigen, Chris Hemsworth, Lana Del Rey and more.
+Known for her relaxed-luxury styling, Sunnie shares some of her top tips on how to air-dry your hair so it's frizz-free and has a soft, airy bounce.
 All about working with your natural hair, relaxed-luxury embraces soft bends and waves in an elevated, effortless way.
 As an educator for Paul Mitchel, Head & Shoulders' official hairstylist, and a salon owner herself, Sunnie's expert tips may be just what you need to break up with your blow dryer (even just for a little while).

 The key to air-drying your hair without frizz is to treat and prime the hair before even stepping into the shower and lathering up.
-Sunnie suggests using a leave-in treatment like Pure Coconut Oil on dry ends before getting in the shower.
+Sunnie suggests using a leave-in treatment like coconut oil on dry ends before getting in the shower.
 A leave in treatment will also protect the hair from common cleansers and chemicals found in many conventional shampoos.
 A hair mask can also help nurture and hydrate your hair before shampooing.

 Depending on your hair type, you may be able to get away with getting rid of shampoo altogether, or only shampooing your roots, but most hair experts agree that using a conditioner is non-negotiable.
 This is because the outermost part of your hair, known as the cuticle, actually closes and opens.
 When your cuticles are open, moisture gets into the hair strands, expanding the hair as it dries, leading to frizz.
 Conditioner helps to close or seal these cuticles and lock in moisture, reducing frizziness and flyaways, which is especially important when air-drying your hair.